 This week I bought my first boat.
-I've done countless trips with family and friends' canoes, and several cataraft floats in Alaska, but this is the first watercraft I've owned, because I never had space in my garage for a canoe and most places I want to fish in Alaska don't have road-to-road float opportunities and require miles-long portages.
+I've done countless trips with family and friends' canoes, packrafts, and other rafts in and out of Alaska, but this is the first watercraft I've owned, because I never had space in my garage for a canoe and most places I want to fish in Alaska don't have road-to-road float opportunities and require miles-long portages.

 This year I began to pay attention to packrafts, small inflatables that can easily be carried for miles yet are worthy of serious whitewater.
 I was inspired by the remote trips and whitewater adventures of Luc Mehl

 and Roman Dial

 .
 However, I'm more interested in backcountry hunting and fishing than adventure racing, and the ultralight Alpacka rafts